 The Ontario Federation of Anglers and Hunters has produced The Lake Superior Aquatic Invasive Species Guide that lists fish, invertebrate, and plant invasive species that are either established in or that threaten Lake Superior.

 MONITORING AND RESEARCH

 Our invasive species program puts a lot of emphasis on investigating the presence and impacts of invasive species.
 For instance, spiny waterflea (Bythotrephes longimanus) can impair waterways by eliminating edible zooplankton available to support fish species.
 Surveillance for spiny waterflea by way of sampling “tows” is a successful way to identify their presence.
-After the identification of spiny waterflea in Lake Vermilion in 2015, our established a goal is to survey surrounding lakes, like Burntside Lake, due to their higher probability of spreading.
+After the identification of spiny waterflea in Lake Vermilion in 2015, we established a goal to survey surrounding lakes, like Burntside Lake, due to their higher probability of spreading.

 1854 Treaty Authority does not own any land within the ceded territory, however maintaining habitat is very important to sustaining culturally significant species on the landscape.
 Therefore, partnerships are the key to combating terrestrial invasive species.

 We have a successful partnership with the City of Duluth in controlling invasive species at Hawk Ridge Observatory and the Lake Superior Zoo.
 Habitat improvement in Duluth’s public lands by way of common buckthorn removal has been a HUGE success, made possible by the collaboration from multiple employees and the support of extensive volunteer networks.